ACTH stimulation test: Administration

 Traditionally, cortisol and ACTH levels (separate lavender top tube) are drawn at baseline (time = 0).
 Next, synthetic ACTH or another corticotropic agent is injected IM or IV, depending on the agent.
 Approximately 20 mL of heparinized venous blood is collected at 30 and 60 minutes after the synthetic ACTH injection to measure cortisol levels.

 ACTH samples are kept on ice and sent immediately to the laboratory, whereas cortisol does not need to be kept on ice.

 Potential side effects

 Commonly reported reactions are nausea, anxious sweating, dizziness, itchy skin, redness and or swelling of injection site, palpitations (a fast or fluttering heart beat), and facial flushing (may also include arms and torso), but should disappear within a few hours.
 Rarely seen, but serious side effects include rash, fainting, headache, blurred vision, severe swelling, severe dizziness, trouble breathing, irregular heartbeat.

 Interpretation of results

 Cosyntropin stimulation testing

-In healthy individuals, the cortisol level should increase above 18-20 μg/dl within 60 minutes on a 250 mcg cosyntropin stimulation test.
+In healthy individuals, the cortisol level should increase above 18–20 μg/dl within 60 minutes on a 250 mcg cosyntropin stimulation test.

+For standardization across laboratories, the Short Synacthen Test is preferably performed in the morning (between 8:00 AM and 10:00 AM) to account for the diurnal peak of cortisol secretion.
+Baseline cortisol is drawn at time 0, with follow‑up samples at 30 minutes (and optionally 60 minutes) after administration of 250 μg synthetic ACTH.
+An adequate response is generally defined as a peak serum cortisol ≥ 500–550 nmol/L (approximately 18–20 μg/dL) or an increment ≥ 200 nmol/L, thresholds that improve diagnostic accuracy for adrenal insufficiency.